 The center was re-established and renamed The J. Max Bond Center for Urban Futures in 2018.
-The Center will again honor its past with its mission to advance our collective urban futures toward greater social equity and cultural cohesion.
+The Center honors its past with its mission to advance our collective urban futures toward greater social equity and cultural cohesion.
 Our methodology and belief is that social impact and innovation are both achievable and actionable through applied research and design.